lilspikey/puzzler-2023/README.md

   more and more code for the RETURN.
 The `Dequeue` was used, instead of the actual JVM stack, as it helps side step issues with class file verification and leaving things on the stack when jumping in a non-structured way.
 * Pairing of FOR + NEXT is done statically at compile time
-* I suspect the less "structured" the BASIC code the more likely there will be problems
+* Less "structured" the BASIC code has problems (e.g. if statements that GOTO earlier lines)
 * If this was a real project, then I'd spend more time making the main parser do more validation.
 Most things should get throw an error if there is a problem, but sometimes the errors will not provide much information about where the problem might really be.